monajalal/Resources-For-CS-Students/README.md

 25. If you are a Ph.D. student, it’s a good idea to have both ResearchGate (https://www.researchgate.net)  and Academia.edu (https://www.academia.edu) profiles so you would see who reads your research papers, recommends it, and interacts with it.

-If you have any questions please create an issue and I will responde.
+If you have any questions please create an issue and I will respond.
 If you have other resources to share, please add them as an issue and I will add them to the list.